remirror/remirror/docs/api/multishift/multishift.multishiftpropgetters.md

 ## MultishiftPropGetters interface

 These functions are used to apply props to the elements that you render.
 This gives you maximum flexibility to render what, when, and wherever you like.
-You call these on the element in question For example: `<input {...getInputProps()} />`<!-- -->.

-It's advisable to pass all your props to that function rather than applying them on the element yourself to avoid your props being overridden (or overriding the props returned).
-For example: `getInputProps({onKeyUp(event) {console.log(event)}})`<!-- -->.

 <b>Signature:</b>